amos6224/terraform-elk/README.md

 Elastic Search Cluster on AWS using Terraform
 =============

-This project will create an elasticsearch cluster and communicate with it via private ip addresses.
-This requires will require a VPN to your AWS VPC.
+This project will create an elasticsearch cluster.
+It will communicate with it via private ip addresses.
+This requires a VPN to your AWS VPC or alternatively running terraform within your VPC.

+## Requirements

+Terraform >= v0.4

 ## Installation